evanberkowitz/supervillain/supervillain/generator.rst

 For example, changing only a single link is *guaranteed* to break the constraint on both ends.
 So, we need clever generators to maintain the constraint.

-.. autoclass :: supervillain.generator.constraint.PlaquetteUpdate
+.. autoclass :: supervillain.generator.worldline.PlaquetteUpdate
    :members:

 To have a fully ergodic algorithm we will also need to update the holonomies.

-.. autoclass :: supervillain.generator.constraint.HolonomyUpdate
+.. autoclass :: supervillain.generator.worldline.HolonomyUpdate
    :members: